Vimanshani/C-Socket-application-/README.md

-This is the client side socket application.
+This is the chat application using sockests in C programming language.